Generic Name: niacin extended-release and lovastatin (Oral route)

 If you are taking danazol (Danocrine®), diltiazem (Cardizem®), or verapamil (Calan®, Isoptin®, Verelan®) together with lovastatin, your lovastatin dose should not be higher than 20 milligrams (mg) per day, unless otherwise directed by your doctor.
 Do not use more than 40 mg per day of lovastatin together with amiodarone (Cordarone®).
 When used together with higher doses of lovastatin, these medicines may increase your risk of muscle injury and could result in kidney problems.

-Avoid large amounts of grapefruit juice (more than 1 quart each day) while you are taking this medicine.
-Grapefruit juice may increase the amount of lovastatin in the body which may increase your risk of muscle injury and could result in kidney failure.
+Tell your doctor if you regularly drink grapefruit juice.
+Drinking large amounts of grapefruit juice (more than 1 quart each day) while taking this medicine may increase your risk of muscle injury and could result in kidney problems.

 Do not drink large amounts of alcohol with lovastatin.
 This could cause liver injury.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (extended-release tablets):